2010 AFL Grand Final: Background

 The first final marked the 41st time Collingwood had contested the VFL/AFL grand final, and the first time since the club lost back-to-back grand finals in 2002 and 2003.
 The club was attempting to win its fifteenth VFL/AFL premiership, and its first since 1990.
 It was St Kilda's seventh grand final appearance, and its second in a row after the loss in 2009.
 St Kilda was attempting to win its second premiership, the only previous premiership coming in 1966.

 The matches were the second and third grand finals contested by the two clubs.
 The only previous encounter was the 1966 grand final in which St Kilda won its only premiership, winning by a single point 10.14 (74) to 10.13 (73).
 They had met in a total of nine finals, of which St Kilda had won six, including the last five in a row, dating back to the 1966 grand final.
 Between them, Collingwood and St Kilda fielded only three players who had previously won a premiership: Darren Jolly (Collingwood), Adam Schneider and Sean Dempster (both St Kilda)—all three played in 's 2005 premiership team five years earlier.

-The matches were the first occasion when a clash guernsey was required in a grand final since their introduction in the 1990s, with St Kilda (being the lower-ranked team on the ladder) required to wear its predominantly white clash guernsey due to their home guernsey clashing with Collingwood, who began wearing a predominantly black home guernsey in 2001.
+The matches were the first occasion when a clash guernsey was worn in a grand final since their gradual introduction in the 1990s and 2000s.
+St Kilda, being the lower-ranked team on the ladder, wore its predominantly white clash guernsey due to its home guernsey clashing with Collingwood, who began wearing a predominantly black home guernsey in 2001.